blitz95/ExData_Plotting1/README.md

 ## Introduction

+####Note:
+I purposely left the readme text instructions below and the figure folder from the assigment repo to provide easy access to plots required to be replicated for the assignment

+####Instructions:

 This assignment uses data from the <a href="http://archive.ics.uci.edu/ml/">UC Irvine Machine Learning Repository</a>, a popular repository for machine learning